cme212/course/notes/lecture-06/specifications.md

     else
       return mid;   // Value found
 ```
-Here `eps` is a small positive number, chosen based on typical values for array `a`.
+Here `eps` is a small positive number, chosen based on typical round-off error for
+elements of the array `a`.

 We want our coworkers to use our method without having to understand every detail of our implementation.
 In order for this to be feasible, we should write out specifications for `binary_search` that give more information about the inputs and the return value:
 ```c++